Zenchiyu/POLAR-background-prediction/README.md

 pip3 install -r requirements.txt
 ```

 The code was developed for Python `3.10.12` and `3.10.6` and with torch==2.0.1 and torchvision==0.15.2.
-Using a different Python version
-might cause problems.
+Using a different Python version might cause problems.
+We also used Jupyter `v2023.7.1002162226` extension and Remote-SSH `v0.102.0o` extensions of VSCode `1.81.1` to remotely edit and run codes on raidpolar (POLAR research group's Linux machine).

 ## Usage